kubernetes-retired/etcdadm/etcd-manager/README.md

 The key insight is that we aim to "pivot to etcd" as soon as possible.
 So while we use a gossip-like mechanism to discover the initial cluster membership and to elect a coordinator, we then have etcd start a cluster.
 Cluster membership changes take place through raft.

+We maintain a backup store, to which we back up etcd periodically.
+Backups are automatically triggered before cluster-modification operations.

+Cluster changes that are not normally supported can be done safely through etcd backups & restore.

 ## Walkthough

 We'll now do a walkthrough to get going with local development.
 In production you likely would run this using a packaged docker container, but this walkthrough lets you see what's going on here.

 etcd must be installed in `/opt/etcd-v2.2.1-linux-amd64/etcd`, etcdctl in `/opt/etcd-v2.2.1-linux-amd64/etcdctl`.
 Each version of etcd you want to run must be installed in the same pattern.
 Make sure you've downloaded `/opt/etcd-v3.2.12-linux-amd64` for this demo.
-(Typically this will be done in a docker image)
+(Typically you'll run etcd-manager in a docker image)

 ```
 bazel build //cmd/etcd-manager //cmd/etcd-manager-ctl
-ln -s bazel-bin/cmd/etcd-manager-ctl/linux_amd64_stripped/etcd-manager-ctl
+ln -sf bazel-bin/cmd/etcd-manager-ctl/linux_amd64_stripped/etcd-manager-ctl
-ln -s bazel-bin/cmd/etcd-manager/linux_amd64_stripped/etcd-manager
+ln -sf bazel-bin/cmd/etcd-manager/linux_amd64_stripped/etcd-manager
 ./etcd-manager --address 127.0.0.1 --cluster-name=test --backup-store=file:///tmp/etcd-manager/backups/test --data-dir=/tmp/etcd-manager/data/test/1 --client-urls=http://127.0.0.1:4001 --quarantine-client-urls=http://127.0.0.1:8001
 ./etcd-manager-ctl --members=1 --backup-store=file:///tmp/etcd-manager/backups/test --etcd-version=2.2.1
 ```